SPT Clusters with DES and HST Weak Lensing. I. Cluster Lensing and Bayesian Population Modeling of Multi-Wavelength Cluster Datasets: Joint SZ, optical, and X-ray miscentering

 \section{Joint SZ, optical, and X-ray miscentering}

 Cluster X-ray centers have often been used as a proxy for the true halo center, because of the excellent angular resolution and the fact that in hydrostatic equilibrium the peak ICM emission occurs at the minimum of the cluster potential.
-We expand the analysis presented in Section~\ref{sec:SPT-optical_miscenter} by incorporating 70~large-scale X-ray centroid measurements from Chandra data \citep{mcdonald13, mcdonald17}.
-We do not assume that those centroids coincide with the true halo centers and describe the intrinsic X-ray--true offset as in Eq.~\ref{eq:miscenter}.
+We expand the analysis presented in Sec.~\ref{sec:SPT-optical_miscenter} by incorporating 70~large-scale X-ray centroid measurements from Chandra data \citep{mcdonald13, mcdonald17}.
+We do not assume that those centroids coincide with the true halo centers and describe the intrinsic X-ray--true offset as in Eq.~(\ref{eq:miscenter}).
 We expand the likelihood function by also considering the measured offsets between optical and X-ray centers (modeled as the convolution of the optical--true and X-ray--true offset distributions) and SPT and X-ray centers (modeled as the convolution of the SZ--true and X-ray--true offset distributions and the SPT positional uncertainty).

-The recovered parameter constraints on the SZ and optical miscentering are consistent with our baseline results, but they are somewhat tighter (see Table~\ref{tab:X-ray_miscentering}).
+The recovered parameter constraints on the SZ and optical miscentering are consistent with our baseline results, but they are somewhat tighter (see Fig.~\ref{fig:miscenter_GTC} and Table~\ref{tab:X-ray_miscentering}).
+In particular, the cross-shaped degeneracy between $\sigma_{\mathrm{SZ},1}$ and $\sigma_{\mathrm{opt},1}$ is broken.
 However, we note that this simplified model does not account for the expected correlation between SZ and X-ray centers or the tendency of optically determined center positions to align with the X-ray center.
-Our cosmological analysis can be self-consistently performed using the miscentering distributions calibrated without X-ray data, and the contribution of the uncertainty in the offset modeling to the overall error budget in the lensing mass calibration is negligible (Section~\ref{sec:massbiasscatterdiscussion}).
+Our cosmological analysis can be self-consistently performed using the miscentering distributions calibrated without X-ray data, and the contribution of the uncertainty in the offset modeling to the overall error budget in the lensing mass calibration is negligible (Sec.~\ref{sec:massbiasscatterdiscussion}).
 Therefore, we leave further explorations of multi-observable cluster miscentering that includes X-ray observations to future work.